Valley effects on the fractions in an ultrahigh mobility SiGe/Si/SiGe two-dimensional electron system

 We make measurements in tilted magnetic fields in order to distinguish between the spin or valley origin of the effect.
 The magnetoresistance as a function of the inverse filling factor is shown for the tilt angle $\Theta\approx 61^\circ$ at different electron densities in sample 2 in Fig.~\ref{fig3}(b).
-Here we focus on the resistance minimum at $\nu=3/5$.
+Here, we focus on the resistance minimum at $\nu=3/5$.
 The behavior observed for the $\nu=3/5$ minimum is very similar to that in perpendicular magnetic fields, which holds for all samples and tilt angles.
-We determine the onset $n_s^*$ for the $\nu=3/5$ minimum and plot it versus the tilt angle, as shown in Fig.~\ref{fig4}.
-The value $n_s^*$ turns out to be independent, within the experimental uncertainty, of the tilt angle of the magnetic field.
-Since the spin splitting is determined by total magnetic field, $\Delta_s=g\mu_BB_{\text{tot}}$ (where $g$ is the Lande $g$ factor and $\mu_B$ is the Bohr magneton), one expects that the onset $n_s^*$ should decrease with the tilt angle (the inset to Fig.~\ref{fig4}), which is in contradiction with the experiment.
+We determine the onset $n_{\text s}^*$ for the $\nu=3/5$ minimum and plot it versus the tilt angle, as shown in Fig.~\ref{fig4}(b).
+The value $n_{\text s}^*$ turns out to be independent, within the experimental uncertainty, of the tilt angle of the magnetic field.
+Since the spin splitting is determined by total magnetic field, $\Delta_{\text s}=g\mu_{\text B}B_{\text{tot}}$ (where $g$ is the Land\'e $g$-factor and $\mu_{\text B}$ is the Bohr magneton), one expects that the onset $n_{\text s}^*$ should decrease with the tilt angle [the inset to Fig.~\ref{fig4}(b)], which is in contradiction with the experiment.
 We arrive at a conclusion that the spin origin of the effect can be excluded, revealing its valley origin.
-The valley splitting, $\Delta_v$, is expected to be insensitive to the parallel component of the magnetic field \cite{khrapai2003direct}, which is consistent with the experiment.
+The valley splitting $\Delta_{\text v}$ is expected to be insensitive to the parallel component of the magnetic field \cite{khrapai2003direct} so that the value $n_{\text s}^*$ should be independent of the tilt angle, which is consistent with the experiment.
 Thus, our results indicate the intersection or merging of the quantum levels of composite fermions with different valley indices.
-Note that somewhat different values of $n_s^*\approx 5.3\times 10^{10}$~cm$^{-2}$ and $n_s^*\approx 4.2\times 10^{10}$~cm$^{-2}$ in samples 1 and 2, correspondingly, can be caused by different values of the valley splitting, as was observed in Ref.~\cite{pudalov2001valley}.
+Note that somewhat different values of $n_{\text s}^*\approx 5.3\times 10^{10}$~cm$^{-2}$ and $n_{\text s}^*\approx 4.2\times 10^{10}$~cm$^{-2}$ in samples 1 and 2, correspondingly, can be caused by different values of the valley splitting, as was observed in Ref.~\cite{pudalov2001valley}.